ferrocene/ferrocene/src/entities-and-resolution.rst

 (**add an entry for "method operand" in the Glossary**)

 :dp:`fls_e5a5z5yht26l`
-:dt:`Method resolution` is a kind of :t:`resolution` that applies to the :t:`method operand` of a :t:`method call expression`.
+:t:`Method resolution` is a kind of :t:`resolution` that applies to the :t:`method operand` of a :t:`method call expression`.

 :dp:`fls_z80ylmlu1f3q`